 The best-performing Linux distribution in this regard is hard to pinpoint, but SteamOS and Ubuntu appear to have the lead.
 Nonetheless, Windows is far more consistent and reliable, offering superior performance most of the time.

-macOS is undoubtedly the worst-performing of the three.
+macOS is certainly the worst-performing of the three.
 That isn’t so much because of the operating system itself but rather, the hardware limitations.
 As you’re likely aware, Apple designs their computers to be compact and non-customizable, leaving little room for burly GPUs and user modification.
 In the end, the only way to get good performance on a Mac is with an external GPU, but that would be quite an investment on top of the already high price tags attached to Apple’s computers.

 There is no doubt that the vast majority of PC games are released primarily for Windows, as it is the most popular gaming OS today.
 Whenever someone talks about “PC games”, they almost definitely mean “Windows games”.